smbjorklund/media_update/doc/style.md

 ## Naming

 We use English words as basis for naming stuff.
-The [terminology list](terms.html) might be helpful for translating names if you only know what it's called in Norwegian.
+The [terminology list](terms.html) might be helpful for translating names if you only know what it’s called in Norwegian.

 The site specific modules (those we write ourself) all get `uib_` as prefix.
 An exception is the `uibx` module.